lbruder827/BlackboardDownloader/README.md

 2. Navigate to the folder that contains the 'Downloader.jar' file in Terminal/Console and type in java -jar Downloader.jar.
 Instructions for mac Search for terminal.
 Type in 'cd Downloads/BlackboardDownloader-master/'.
 After doing step number 1, type in 'java -jar BlackboardDownloader.jar'.
 Instructions for PC: not sure yet
 3. Don't interfere with the web browser or download any documents while the program is running.
 It will mess up the process.

+##Errors
+- If at any point you receive an error along the lines of "Unsupported major.minor version...", update to the newest version of Java given in the link under "Requirements" section above.

 ##Notes
 - Sometimes when clicking on a link, it will open new tabs and you won't be able to see what is happening.
 You can either let it be or close those tabs.